datastax/csharp-driver/doc/upgrade-guide-2.0.md

 1. Policies (load balancing and retry policies) depend on `IStatement` and `ICluster` interfaces instead of solid classes.
 This would only affect you only if you implemented a custom Policy.

-1. `Context` class, the implementation of the Entity Framework [ObjectContext][context] that used to be under the `Cassandra.Data.Linq` namespace is now moved to the `Cassandra.Data.EntityContext` namespace and it is published in a separate Nuget package, named [EntityContext][entitynuget].
+1. `Context` class, the implementation of the Entity Framework [ObjectContext][context] that used to be under the `Cassandra.Data.Linq` namespace is now moved to the `Cassandra.Data.EntityContext` namespace and it is published in a separate Nuget package, named [CassandraEntityContext][entitynuget].

 ## Other API changes (non - breaking)